mlgill/wine-o.ai/README.md

 The project was presented on September 15, 2016 at Career Night.
 A [video](http://wineoai.michellelynngill.com/presentation/WINE-O_AI_MLGill.m4v) and [PDF](http://wineoai.michellelynngill.com/presentation/WINE-O_AI_MLGill.pdf) of the presentation slides is available.

-## Blog Post

-A blog post on [themodernscientist](http://themodernscientist.com) will be available the week of 2016/10/03.
-This text will be updated when the website is posted.

 ## Application